When it comes to property investment you’ll often hear two conflicting philosophies advocated.

 As frustrating as this might be to read, the truth about positive versus negative gearing is: there is no “better” strategy.

-Whether a negative or positive investment strategy will work for you depends on your unique and personal situation.
+Note: Whether a negative or positive investment strategy will work for you depends on your unique and personal situation.

 Ultimately, different investment plans require different strategies based on any one person’s income, tax position and goals.